oscarfonts/webpack-multi-page-setup/README.md

 ## NPM tasks

+* `npm run install-all`: Installs dependencies for all of the pages.
 * `npm start`: Runs the webpack-dev-server with auto-reload capabilities.
 * `npm run build`: Builds the bundles in production mode.